Learn how to get rid of static cling naturally without the use of harsh chemicals. These 10 simple and effective solutions will surprise you.

 4. Vinegar Fabric Softener

 Our homemade fabric softener is made with vinegar.
 It actually serves double duty as a fabric softener AND static reducer in the laundry.
 When used in the rinse cycle of the wash, most people will see a reduction in static cling after clothes go through the dryer.
 Even if you plan to hang dry items, you won’t need to worry about them smelling like vinegar.
+Just fill a spray bottle with white vinegar and spray them.
 When items are completely dry the vinegar smell will completely vanish.
 If you’re wondering how to get rid of static cling, this is a great place to start.

 If you haven’t yet looked into wool dryer balls as an alternative to fabric softeners and dryer sheets, you really should.
-These little wool balls absorb moisture from clothing in the dryer, maintaining a more humid environment, thus helping you get rid of static cling.
+These little wool balls absorb moisture from clothing in the dryer, maintaining a more humid environment, thus helping you get rid of static cling and friction.
+We use 6 dryer balls for each load.

 In addition to reducing static, they also reduce drying time and fluff clothes.
 We recommend using 6 or more in the dryer for the best results.
 You can learn how to make wool dryer balls or purchase them here.
 (We recommend buying 2 four packs.)